Get Help Today. (800) 516-4357

 Snorting

-Although snorting cocaine is considered the least risky for developing an addiction when compared to other methods of use, snorting cocaine can still cause extensive damage to the olfactory organs and destroy your sense of smell.
-Most people begin use by snorting cocaine.
+Snorting cocaine can also cause extensive damage to the olfactory organs and destroy your sense of smell.

 Smoking